Oh, those sloppy, comical dog tongues! The longer they are, the funnier and more slobbery they become.

 1. St. Bernard

 Of course, it makes sense that big dogs have long tongues.
-But don’t just take our word for it — it’s was once official!
-At one point, Guinness World Record holder for the longest dog tongue went to a St. Bernard named Mochi.
+But don’t just take our word for it—it was once official!
+At one point, the Guinness World Record holder for the dog with the longest tongue went to a St. Bernard named Mochi.
 With the winning measurement coming in at 7.3 inches, Mochi, a rescue dog, lived with her proud owners in South Dakota.

 2. Boxer